Michelle Troconis Dumps Fotis Dulos As The Search For Jennifer Dulos Continues

 “She was his lover.
 She said one thing one day, and when it suited her she changed her tune.
 We want to know why,” he said.

-Prior to Jennifer’s disappearance.
-She and Fotis were in the midst of a nasty divorce and custody battle over their five children, ranging in age from 8-years-old to 13-years-old.
-It was Jennifer who filed for divorce from Fotis, accusing him of infidelity and of being emotionally abusive and often threatening her.
+Prior to Jennifer’s disappearance, she and Fotis were in the midst of a nasty divorce and custody battle over their five children, ranging in age from 8-years-old to 13-years-old.
+It was Jennifer who filed for divorce from Fotis, accusing him of infidelity and of being emotionally abusive and threatening.
 She even alerted the court that she was afraid for her life because she believed that Fotis would try to do something to retaliate against her after she made the decision to file for divorce.

 Learn more about Jennifer Dulos #Dateline pic.twitter.com/tCOakz3YJV